SDNURoboticsAILab/ImageBed/README.md

-# The image bed foe the website
+# The image bed for the website